-Mircea Gogoncea is a 24-year old Romanian-born classical guitarist based in Germany.
+Mircea Gogoncea is a 26-year old Romanian-born classical guitarist based in Germany.

 He has performed in over 350 concerts on 5 continents.
-Having been awarded a total of 160 prizes, he is considered the classical guitarist with the highest number of awards in the world.
+Having been awarded a total of 165 prizes, he is considered one of the guitarists with the highest number of awards in the world.

 Among the most prestigious of these have been the 1st prize at the Julián Arcas Guitar Competition in Almería, the 1st prize at the GFA Youth Solo Competition in Los Angeles, and the Audience Prize at the Francisco Tárrega Competition in Benicassim, Spain.

-He is currently studying with Joaquín Clerch at the Robert Schumann Hochschule Düsseldorf as part of the “Konzertexamen” excellence programme, as well as the “Advanced Diploma” programme of the Royal Academy of Music in London under Michael Lewin and visiting professors David Russell and Fabio Zanon.
+He graduated from the “Konzertexamen” excellence program with Joaquín Clerch at the Robert Schumann Hochschule Düsseldorf, as well as the “Advanced Diploma” programme of the Royal Academy of Music in London under Michael Lewin and visiting professors David Russell and Fabio Zanon.

-He completed two master degrees simultaneously at the aforementioned institutions in Düsseldorf and London.
+Previously, he had completed two master degrees simultaneously in Düsseldorf and London.
 During his studies at the Royal Academy of Music, he was awarded the inaugural David Russell Prize in June 2014.